• Skip to primary navigation

 Alone time is one of the most valuable gifts we can give ourselves, especially when we feel drained by others.
 We can ground ourselves emotionally and spiritually.
 We can reconnect with God through prayer time, or with the beauty of nature through a walk outside.
 Or we can curl up with our favorite book at the end of a long day.

 None of this means we don’t care about people in our lives.
-In fact, taking time to yourself may help you gain energy and perspective so you can support your loved one in a way that makes you feel more comfortable.
+In fact, taking time for yourself may help you gain energy and perspective so you can support your loved one in a way that makes you feel more comfortable.

 I know boundaries can be tough to set and stick to.
 Thankfully, you don’t have to do it alone.
 Talk to a HopeCoach at TheHopeLine if you need help with healthy boundaries in a friendship or relationship.
 We are here for you, and we believe things will work out for the best.